Xi'an KJ-600: Design

-The KJ-600 is a high-straight wing aircraft reportedly powered by a pair of WJ-6 turboprop engine, and sports a quad-fin tailplane, tricycle gear and a large dorsal radome suspected to be fitted with an active electronically scanned array (AESA)-type system.
+The KJ-600 is a high-straight wing aircraft reportedly powered by a pair of WJ-6 turboprop engine, and sports a quad-fin tailplane, tricycle gear and a large rotating dorsal radome hosting two active electronically scanned array (AESA) radars.
 A non-flying model was observed on a concrete mockup carrier at the Wuhan electronic testing facility in 2019.
 The mockup has a striking external resemblance to the aftward-folding Northrop Grumman E-2 Hawkeye.

 The KJ-600 serves the airborne early warning and control (AEW&C) roles on the Fujian carrier, extending the detection, surveillance, and command and control range of the carrier strike group.